GarlandKey/100devs-adhd-group-project/README.md

 ## Ideas

+This list will need prioritization in the future.

 * Ability to archive homework and class data once cohort is complete.

 * Ticket system to coordinate between those who want to give help and those who need help.